-Astorg's ESG policy (the "ESG Policy") applies to all investments made by Astorg funds.
-The ESG Policy was adopted in June 2018 and renewed in 2021.
-The next review of the ESG Policy was planned in 2024.
-Astorg's Board of Managers is responsible for the review and approval of the ESG Policy, strategy and action plans.
-Astorg's Investment Committee is responsible for the assessment of environmental, social and governance ("ESG") factors during the investment decision-making process and Astorg's investment team is primarily responsible for applying the ESG Policy within their respective portfolio companies, with the support of the ESG team.
-The ESG Policy sets out the manner in which ESG is integrated in the investment cycle.
-In the pre-investment phase, Astorg's Investment Committee undertakes ESG due diligence, which includes consideration of material ESG factors, including certain adverse impacts on sustainability factors.
+Astorg's Sustainability Policy (the "Sustainability Policy") applies to all investments made by Astorg funds.
+The Sustainability Policy was updated in February 2024.
+Astorg's Board of Managers is responsible for the oversight and approval of the Sustainability strategy and programme, including the review and approval of the Sustainability Policy, strategy and action plans.
+Astorg's Investment Committee is responsible for reviewing the output of an assessment of material environment, social and governance ("ESG") matters in accordance with this Policy during the investment decision-making process, including evaluating certain adverse impacts on sustainability factors.